ariostas/gkeyll/README.md

 the document
 ["A Minimalist Approach to Software"](https://www.ammar-hakim.org/sj/pn/pn0/pn0-minimalism.html).

-When contributing code to the project, we suggest using a template in our documentation to promote adherence to our community standards.
+When opening issues and pull-requests, you can consider using a template as those in:
 [Suggested templates](https://gkeyll.readthedocs.io/en/latest/dev/suggested-templates.html).